-Williams Dverman Pierce, LLP
+Williams Drerman Pierce, LLP

-Our audits were conducted for the purpose of forming opinions on the financial statements as a whole.
-The supplementary information on pages 23 through 25, which is the responsibility of management, is presented for purposes of additional analysis and is not a required part of the financial statements.
-Such information marked "unaudited" has not been subjected to the auditing procedures applied in the audits of the financial statements and, accordingly, we do not express an opinion or provide any assurance on it.
+Our audit was conducted for the purpose of forming an opinion on the financial statements as a whole.
+The supplementary information on pages 22 through 24, which is the responsibility of management, is presented for purposes of additional analysis and is not a required part of the financial statements.
+Such information marked "unaudited" has not been subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we do not express an opinion or provide any assurance on it.

-Greensboro, North Carolina
+Greensboro, North Carolina November 26, 2024